gpchelkin/scdlbot/README.md

 cd scdlbot
 pip3 install --requirement requirements.txt

-# If you want to install system-wide, not necessary:
+# If you want to install system-wide, not recommended:
 python3 setup.py install
 ```